Enabling the early and equitable diagnosis of epilepsy in infants in the community (EPIC)

 NameRolesUniversity of Edinburgh department

-Jay ShettyProject Co-Lead, Consultant Paediatric NeurologistInstitute for Regeneration and Repair
+Jay ShettyClinical Co-Lead, Consultant Paediatric NeurologistInstitute for Regeneration and Repair

 Samantha MarinelloPatient Representative

-Alfredo Gonzalez-SulserProject Co-Lead, Senior LecturerInstitute for Regeneration and Repair
+Alfredo Gonzalez-SulserProject Co-Lead, Senior LecturerInstitute for Neuroscience and Cardiovascular Research

 Tsz-Yan Milly LoProject Co-Lead, Honorary Reader and Consultant Paediatric IntensivistUsher Institute

-Andrew StanfieldProject Co-Lead, Senior Clinical Research FellowInstitute for Regeneration and Repair
+Andrew StanfieldProject Co-Lead, Senior Clinical Research FellowInstitute for Neuroscience and Cardiovascular Research

 Sotirios TsaftarisProject Co-Lead, Professor of Machine Learning and Computer VisionInstitute for Imaging, Data and Communications